 Long-term we aim to grow sales annually and grow operating profit at a faster rate than sales by focusing on our growth initiatives while managing our cost structure.
-Our primary growth vehicles are:
+Our primary growth vehicles in both our domestic and international markets are:

 - 1. Initiatives that drive comparable store sales gains;

-- 2. Opening high return stores;
+- 2. Opening high return new stores;

 - 3. Ecommerce penetration; and

-- 4. International growth
+- 4. Omni-channel initiatives.

-In fiscal 2013, we expect total sales to increase driven by an increase in comparable store sales, the opening of approximately 60 new stores, including approximately 15 stores through international expansion in Canada and Europe, increased sales from our ecommerce channel and a full year of sales attributed to the Blue Tomato acquisition.
-If we achieve our sales projections, we expect earnings will increase.
-We will make further investments in people and infrastructure in fiscal 2013, building on the progress we have made through fiscal 2012, primarily focused on the development of our omni-channel sales strategies and our international growth.
-We anticipate inventory levels per square foot to grow slightly.
+In fiscal 2014, we expect total sales to increase driven by the opening of approximately 55 new stores, including approximately five stores in Europe.
+We will make further investments in people and infrastructure in fiscal 2014, building on the progress we have made through fiscal 2013, primarily focused on the development of our omni-channel sales strategies and our international growth.
+We anticipate inventory levels per square foot to be flat or grow slightly.
 We expect our cash, short-term investments and working capital to increase, and do not anticipate any new borrowings during the year.